yt-dlp/yt-dlp/README.md

                                      service), but who also have a description, use --match-filter "like_count > 100 &
                                      dislike_count <?
 50 & description" .
-    --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
+    --no-match-filter FILTER         Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
     --yes-playlist                   Download the playlist, if the URL refers to